 You have been approached by the landlord with a cash offer to vacate your apartment.
 It is called a buyout.
 Should you take it?
 Is it a fair offer?
 Do you have leverage to negotiate a better offer?
 We urge you to know your rights before you take the cash.
 A rent-stabilized tenancy in Beverly Hills is worth more than you think.
 So let’s talk about the buyout and your options when the landlord comes calling with cash in hand.

-Beverly Hills COVID-19 Rent Subsidy: What You Need to Know
+The Annual Rent Increase: What You Need to Know [Updated]

 Courts Can Process Evictions.
 What Does That Mean for Tenants?